 Most people benefit from an opportunity to talk about difficulties they are experiencing or have experienced in their lives.
 Psychotherapy is a helping relationship that gives you the space to think about yourself, your life and the problems you may be facing.
-Through shared exploration of your life, you may find relief from recurring problems, live your life more fully and realise your full potential.
+Through shared exploration you may find relief from recurring problems and live your life more fully.
 This is a process of change, as well as of understanding.

 I am experienced in working with a diverse range of people with a variety of concerns, all seeking to change something in their life.